soer3n/yaho/README.md

 - add assertions for tests; currently there are more or less only the normal cases covered by qa
 - running e2e tests with kind in kubernetes( [related issue](https://github.com/actions-runner-controller/actions-runner-controller/issues/640))
 - handle func calls with context.Context if actually needed
-- evaluate where to use concurrency makes sense
 - add contribution guideline
 - implement web user interface with backend (the [frontend skeleton](web/) and start of [backend server implementation](pkg/api/) is already present)
 - syncing state of releases from helm cli and other tools which are using the binary